kgiunta/text-editor/README.md

 ## Installation

-To install this please `NPM Install` followed by `NPM RUN START`, once used in a
+To install this please `NPM Install` followed by `NPM RUN START`, once those steps are complete you will be redirected to the application on your local host to add your text to.

 ## Usage